wifinigel/wiperf/docs/README_WLANPi_Config.md

 - Connect to the WLANPi using the USB OTG connection to check log files:
     - `cat /home/wlanpi/wiperf/logs/agent.log`
     - `cat /home/wlanpi/wiperf/wiperf.log`
+- SSH to the device & tail the agent log file in real-time, watching for errors and dumps of test results being performed:`tail -f /home/wlanpi/wiperf/logs/agent.log`
 - Flip back in to classic mode and activate Wiperf mode from the CLI of the WLANPi, watching for errors:
     - `cd /home/wlanpi/wiperf`
     - `sudo ./wiperf_switcher`
-- SSH to the device & tail the log files in real-time, wtaching for errors and dumps of test results being performed:`tail -f /home/wlanpi/wiperf/logs/agent.log`
 - Try disabling tests & see if one specific test is causing an issue
 - Make sure all pre-reqs have definitely been fulfilled
 - Make sure your WLANPi and Splunk servers are NTP sync'ed